About

 Other

-I am a co-founder and former core maintainer of TigerPath, a web app now used by thousands of Princeton undergraduate students to plan their four-year schedules.
-It was written about in the Daily Princetonian.
+I am a co-founder and former core maintainer of TigerPath, a web app used by thousands of Princeton undergraduates to plan their four-year schedules, written about in the Daily Princetonian.

 Quantum Survival Guide